How To Get a Medical Marijuana Card in Washington DC

 4. Any other treatment, as determined by rulemaking, whose side effects require treatment through the administration of medical marijuana

-• Online application
+• Online

-Adult applicants seeking to participate in the district's medical marijuana program as patients are to download the Patient Application from the district's medical marijuana program's website.
+Adult applicants seeking to participate in the District's medical marijuana program as patients are to download the Patient Application from the District's medical marijuana program's website.
 Similarly, parents and legal guardians of minor applicants are to complete the Minor Application Form.
 After completing these forms, applicants must attach and submit accompanying photographs, documents, and payments (checks, money orders, or cashier's checks) to:

 2000 14th Street Northwest 4th Floor